 In both Iran and Afghanistan they mix saffron with many things and use it on many occasions, such as making tea because it’s proven to make you laugh and happy, in ice creams, sweets, “nabat”, a saffron-infused rock candy used as tea sweetener, and obviously for making saffron rice.

 Growing saffron is a common practice in many provinces in Iran from where it gets exported all over the world.
 The saffron price is very much affordable in Iran, especially if you are buying 50 or 100 grams together.
 Iranian saffron of best quality is around 1500 to 1700 USD per kilo (50-60 million Rials, or 5-6 million Toman, as they usually speak in Toman when dealing with money.
 1 Toman=10 Rials).
 However, if you buy per grams the price varies and becomes more expensive.
 This is why I suggest that if you are buying saffron as a souvenir from Iran you decide first how many gifts you will need to give and buy it all together in one place.

 Where to buy good quality Iranian saffron is all another matter.

-Many saffron brands have agencies on busy streets, pastry shops and big markets.
+Many saffron brands have agencies on busy streets, pastry shops, and big markets.
 Always prefer official agencies and brands.
-It’s important to buy it from reliable agencies because due to its value, some sellers add safflowers, artificial colors, oil, salt or honey to make it heavier and only a lab test can recognize it.
-Artificial and also real saffron colors are used to color the low quality saffron, unfortunately it’s hard for customers to notice this.
+It’s important to buy it from reliable agencies because due to its value, some sellers add safflowers, artificial colours, oil, salt or honey to make it heavier and only a lab test can recognize it.
+Artificial and also real saffron colors are used to colour the low-quality saffron, unfortunately, it’s hard for customers to notice this.